 Calendar of Events

-March 15 or 16 TBA ISSMA State Organizational Contest (Friday or Saturday) (8th Grade Band Only)
+March 13 or 14 or April 3 or 4 TBA ISSMA State Organizational Contest (Friday or Saturday) (8th Grade Band Only)

 Band Code of Ethics Battle Ground Middle School